13 Foods To Help Ease Anxiety & Stress

 Bacterial imbalances in the gut can alter brain chemistry, leading to anxiety.
 But probiotics, from fermented foods or supplements, can help repopulate your gut with friendly bacteria.* And kefir, an ancient fermented dairy drink, might just be the most powerful probiotic ever!

 Kefir also has fat-soluble vitamins A, D, and K2, all important for brain health.

 You know that tired feeling people feel after Thanksgiving dinner?
 It's actually from the tryptophan in the turkey.
 Tryptophan is a precursor to the neurotransmitter serotonin, which helps you to feel calm.

-Low levels of dietary tryptophan have been associated with mood swings, anxiety, and depression in animal studies.
-Consuming a diet high in tryptophan, especially from meat, has been shown to reduce anxiety disorders.
+Low levels of dietary tryptophan4 have been associated with mood swings, anxiety, and depression in animal studies.
+Consuming a diet high in tryptophan5, especially from meat, has been shown to reduce anxiety disorders.

 If you eat meat, organ meats are some of the best sources of zinc and vitamin D, essential nutrients needed for beating anxiety.
 Liver is also abundant in B vitamins, which are needed for methylation, a metabolic process in the body that is responsible for proper synthesis of neurotransmitters that regulate mood.